Goldenmist00/WebMark/CONTRIBUTING.md

-# Contributing to ContextMemo
+# Contributing to WebMark

 ## Introduction

-Thank you for considering contributing to ContextMemo.
+Thank you for considering contributing to WebMark.
 This document provides guidelines and instructions for contributing to the project.

 ## Code of Conduct